elifesciences/pattern-library/README.md

 Optionally, you might also require...

 * You have installed a recent version of [Docker](https://www.docker.com/).
+* You have installed a receon version of [Docker-compose](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-compose-on-ubuntu-20-04).

 ## Dependencies - Windows
 You'll need: